10 Best Paint Brushes 2022 – Reviews & Top Picks

 2. Wooster Brush Shortcut Angle Sash Paintbrush — Best Value

-If you’d like to spend less, you may prefer the Wooster Brush Q3211-2 Shortcut Angle Sash Paintbrush, which we find to be the best paintbrush for the money.
+If you’d like to spend less, you may prefer the Wooster Brush Q3211-2 Shortcut Angle Sash Paintbrush, which we find to be the best paint brush for cutting in and our value choice.

 This very light, compact brush has bristles made of white nylon and gold polyester, which are compatible with all paint types.
 The flexible plastic handle is very short, only 2.25 inches long, which makes the brush easy to maneuver but somewhat less comfortable to hold.
 The ferrule is made of sturdy brass-plated steel.